Talion is a finalist for Best SIEM Solution

 Scenes like this explain why the global cybersecurity market is set to grow from its current market value of more than $120 billion to over $300 billion by 2024.
 It also explains why cyber attacks are more frequent, widespread and damaging than ever before.
 Cyber-crime damages which cost $3 trillion in 2017, are predicted to double by 2022, representing the greatest transfer in wealth in history.
 We are looking at a wild, unbridled, stallion kicking up dust, yet because it is contained within a paddock, we delude ourselves by believing we have the animal under control.
 Here are 3 reasons why we don’t:

-• failure to recognise that the threats faced by the private sector are converging with those faced by the public sector
+• failure to acknowledge that the threats faced by the private sector are converging with those faced by the public sector

 • excessive reliance on regulation